Leaves

 There are 3 types of leave a student can elect to take:

-A Personal Leave is typically sought when a student needs to attend to personal or family issues that arise unexpectedly during the semester.
-Under the terms of a Personal Leave, a student usually takes at least one full semester away from MIT and cannot register again until they have been approved to return.
+A Personal Leave is typically request when a student needs to interrupt their registration to personal or family issues that arise unexpectedly during the semester.
+Under the terms of a Personal Leave, a student usually takes at least one full semester away from MIT and go through the Request to Return process before registering again.
+A student may request a Personal Leave through the last day of classes of the semester.

 A Medical Leave is usually prompted when a student and their treaters feel that their mental or physical health is preventing them from participating in campus life, including academics.
-Under the terms of a Medical Leave, a student must take at least one full semester away from MIT, and complete the prescribed course of medical and/or mental health treatment before requesting return.
+Students may request a Medical Leave through the last day of classes of the semester.
 A student cannot register again at MIT until they have been approved to return.
-Click here to read the Medical Leave and Return Policy (updated March 2019)
+In determining when a student can return, MIT will make an individualized assessment of the student's medical and academic situation.
+Click here to read the Medical Leave and Return Policy (updated March 2019)This link opens in a new window.

 If you are a student who is planning on taking a leave, or already on a leave, please visit the Resources page for anything you might want to know while on leave as well as our Community Involvement page for ways to stay involved in the MIT community.
 If you are someone who knows a student on leave, please visit this page to learn about how to support students on leave.